 Standardized Assessments: N/A

-Primary Resources: myWorld Social Studies We Are Connected.
+Primary Resources: My World Social Studies "We Are Connected".
 Upper Saddle River, New Jersey, Pearson Education Inc., 2013. https://www.pearsonrealize.com

 Units of Study:Unit 1: Citizenship/Community/GovernmentUnit 2: Pennsylvania HistoryUnit 3: Economics-Making ChoicesUnit 4: Map Skills

-Curriculum Based Assessments: Student Projects, Chapter TestsStandardized Assessments: N/A
+Curriculum-Based Assessments: Student Projects, Chapter TestsStandardized Assessments: N/A

 Description of Course:Unit 1 focuses on rules, laws, and consequences within a school, classroom, and community.
-Students will understand rights and responsibilities as an active member in a school and community.
+Students will understand the rights and responsibilities of an active member of a school and community.
 There is also a focus on the three branches of government within this unit.
 Understanding decision-making and identifying how goods and services are produced and consumed are the focus of Unit 2.
-In Unit 3, students will understand maps skills such as latitude and longitude and how to read a map.
+In Unit 3, students will understand map skills such as latitude and longitude and how to read a map.
 Unit 4 provides students with an opportunity to explore Pennsylvania history.
 Students will learn about William Penn, as well as historical documents, artifacts, and various places critical to Pennsylvania history.

 Grade Level: 3Time Per Day/Week: 40 Minutes/One time per weekLength of Course: 8 Weeks

-Curriculum-Based Assessments: Successful Completion of each lesson.
+Curriculum-Based Assessments: Successful completion of each lesson.

 Standardized Assessments: N/A

-Description:Students create programs with loops, events, and conditionals and write algorithms for everyday tasks.
-They will translate their names into binary, investigate different problem-solving techniques, and discuss societal impacts of computing.
+Description of Course:Students create programs with loops, events, and conditionals and write algorithms for everyday tasks.
+They will translate their names into binary, investigate different problem-solving techniques, and discuss the societal impacts of computing.
 By the end of the curriculum, students create interactive games or stories they can share.
-While the description of some lessons may look similar to lessons in the Course 1, this review is important for those who have taken Course 1 as most will be at the lower elementary level.
-The complexity and depth of topics discussed are scaffolded appropriately to provide all students with a rich and novel experience.
+While the description of some lessons may look similar to lessons in Course 1, this review is important for those who have taken Course 1 as most will be at the lower elementary level.
+The complexity and depth of the topics discussed are scaffolded appropriately to provide all students with a rich and novel experience.
 Students starting in Course 2 will be students who can read in the lower and middle elementary grades, Beginner readers, Conditionals, Algorithms, Binary Code, Debugging, Societal impacts of computing.